erickRecai/Filter-By-Text/README.md

 ![Identifying the parent blocks](https://github.com/erickRecai/Filter-By-Text/blob/Filter-by-Text/examples/ba.%20borders.png)
 ### Example for each filter rule
 ![Example for each filter rule](https://github.com/erickRecai/Filter-By-Text/blob/Filter-by-Text/examples/bb.%20highlight%20lowlight%20example.png)
 And you can simply disable or delete the css rule created to find the parent blocks afterwards.
+* Sites may change how they structure their site so if custom filtering ever stops, it may be due to a change on the site itself.